-- 1g of carbohydrate contains just 4 calories
+- 1g of carbohydrate has just 4 calories

 Compare that to:

-- 1 gram of fat which contains 9 calories or
+- 1 gram of fat which has 9 calories or

 - 1 gram of alcohol which has 7 calories.

-You can see that in terms of calorie content, carbohydrates (and protein, which also contains just 4 calories per gram), are low.
-However, we know calories alone aren’t an indicator of how healthy a food is; the nutrients in a food is arguably more important.
+In terms of calorie content, carbohydrates (and protein, which also has just 4 calories per gram), are low.
+However, we know calories alone aren’t an indicator of how healthy food is; the nutrients in food is far more important.
 So how does the nutrition in bread stack up?
-Depending on the brand and type, it’s a good source of fibre and wholegrains which are good for digestive health, B vitamins for energy metabolism and it’s low in fat.
-It’s also fortified with iodine and folate – both hugely important nutrients for reproductive health.
+Depending on the brand and type, it’s a good source of fibre and whole grains which assists with digestive health.
+B vitamins help with energy metabolism and it’s low in fat.
+Bread is also fortified with iodine and folate – both hugely important nutrients for reproductive health.
 So if bread is low in calories and a source of nutrition, why is it often avoided with those wanting to lose weight?
 Before you ditch the bread, consider the following:

 1. How much bread are you having?